 You have to give them 48 hours’ notice before you come and you need to come out at a reasonable time to do that.
 So, put a notice on the door, “Hey, in 48 hours I’m coming in,” that way they know.

-And give them a specific time that you’re gonna be coming, and that way they can be present if they want to.
+And give them a specific time that you’re going to be coming.
+That way they can be present if they want to.

 You really want to be able to work very closely with your tenant on things like this in the future.

 So that’s it.
 I hope I helped you answer the question, ‘My tenant won’t let me in the home – what do I do?”

 I’m Matthew Whitaker with gkhouses.